-Best for Lattes: Nespresso De'Longhi Lattissima Pro Espresso Machine
+Best for Lattes: Nespresso De'Longhi Lattissima Pro

-What We Don't Like: Heavy, expensive
+What We Don't Love: Heavy, expensive

 Nespresso’s Aeroccino frothing attachment is enormously popular among Nespresso enthusiasts, but if you’re a die-hard latte drinker, then you may want to consider a machine that has a milk frother already attached and integrated.
-Meet the Lattissima Pro, a sophisticated piece of coffee-making equipment specifically developed to create espresso-and-milk beverages, like lattes and cappuccinos, with perfect layering and proportions.
+Meet the Lattissima Pro, a sophisticated piece of coffee-making equipment specifically developed to create espresso-and-milk beverages, like lattes and cappuccinos, with the best layering and proportions.

 The Lattissima Pro has a 43-ounce water tank and comes with 6 programmed modes for drink creation (ristretto, espresso, lungo, cappuccino, latte, and steamed milk), so you’ll be able to whip up exactly what you want with no threat of error.
-One bonus of this machine is you simply press the button and it automatically begins brewing your drink once the water is heated.
+One bonus of this machine is you simply press the button, and it automatically begins brewing your drink once the water is heated.
 The milk nozzle can also be used to simply dispense hot water for tea time.